How to start a carpentry business

 5. Joining a trade listing site

-Last, but not least, joining a well-regarded and qualified trust trade listing site or directory, such as Which?
-Trusted Traders, can offer numerous benefits for your business besides showing that you’re a reputable and reliable firm to work with.
+Last, but not least, joining a well-regarded and qualified trade listing site or directory, such as Which?
+Trusted Traders, can offer numerous benefits for your business, showing that you’re a reputable and reliable firm to work with.

-With our Which?
-Trusted Trader scheme, for example, we endorse only the best traders, ensuring our customers can gain access to top-quality tradespeople who have been through a rigorous vetting process.
+For example, Which?
+Trusted Traders only endorses the best traders, ensuring consumers can gain access to top-quality tradespeople who have been through a rigorous vetting process.

 Become a Trusted Trader